mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 Don't worry, nothing is wrong with such design:

 * Application layer should use Descriptive and Meaningful Phrases (DAMP principle) over DRY
-* Configuration is different, see properties of `TollBatchJobConfig` and `TollStreamingJobConfig`
+* Configuration is different, inspect properties of `TollStreamingJobConfig` and `TollBatchJobConfig`
-* Inputs are different, Pubsub subscriptions for streaming and BigQuery tables for batch
+* Sources are different, Pubsub subscriptions for streaming and BigQuery tables for batch
-* Outputs with total vehicle times aggregated within different session gaps, don't mix datasets of different accuracy in a single table
+* Results with total vehicle times aggregated within different session gaps, don't mix datasets of different accuracy in a single table
 * Streaming performs dual writes to Pubsub and BigQuery
 * Error handling for streaming is much more complex

+The example application doesn't use dependency injection framework.
+Trust me, you don't need any to write manageable code.
+{: .notice--info}

 ### Infrastructure